DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ```

 This means you need to look up the values of this DataList and then match the item you want to insert.
-Then use the Id of the DataList item

 ```http
 GET https://connect.digilean.tools/v1/Datalists/61/items